SayonaraJS/SayonaraJS/SayonaraClients/README.md

-## Where frontend's that utilize Sayonara will go
+## Where frontend's/clients that utilize Sayonara will go